Demand-Side Subsidies (DSS) Component

 Leave no one behind on the road to SDG 7

-• The development and implementation of the DSS schemes accord with the target groups’ context and ability to pay as well as local market development.
+- The development and implementation of the DSS schemes are tailored to the target groups’ context and ability to pay as well asto the level of local market development.

-• All DSS schemes are carefully designed to minimise or avoid market distortion and align with EnDev’s cost-efficient, market-based approach.
+- All DSS schemes are designed to minimise or avoid market distortion and align with EnDev’s cost-efficient, market-based approach.

-• Effective monitoring and verification systems are designed to minimize financial risk (i.e. fraud or abuse).
+- Effective monitoring and verification systems are used to minimise financial risk and reduce the pootential for fraud or abuse.

-• Co-creation and co-implementation are pursued early on to leverage additional funds and ensure up-scaling.
+- Co-creation and co-implementation are pursued to leverage additional funds, promote alignment and learning between programmes, and support scale-up.

 Strategic Partnerships for Learning and Scale